Audrey Hunt, author of "Anyone Can Sing," teaches us how to choose the right song for our voices.

 Take a look at the two videos below and compare how Norah Jones sings "Summertime" to that of Ella Fitzgerald and Louis Armstrong.

 Key Points to Remember

-When choosing the right song to sing remember these rules:
+When choosing the right song to sing, remember these rules:

-- Can you sing the highest notes without pinching the sound or cracking your voice, and thus making it clear to an audience that you are struggling to hit those notes?
+- Can you sing the highest notes without pinching the sound or cracking your voice, thus making it clear to an audience that you are struggling to hit those notes?
 If not, you need to further stretch your range and develop your upper voice.
 Seek a qualified vocal coach or instructor to help you.

 - Does the tone of your voice fall apart, change dramatically, become breathy or sink back into the throat when you attempt to sing very low notes?
 If so, you need to work on the bottom end of your range.

 - Be aware of complex vocal runs, arpeggios, embellishments, and improvisations.
 Do you struggle to stay on pitch?
 If so, you may not yet be ready to sing this particular song at this time.

 - Are you running out of breath or becoming lightheaded during a performance?
 You may need to return to the basics of proper breathing techniques.
 Strengthen the core muscles involved in effective breathing to develop more stamina.
 Closely examine where and how often you are taking breaths during a particular song.
 Breathe in through the nose and breathe out through the mouth.